 3. Keep it real

 This sophisticated, new age version of what’s colloquially called a ‘chatbot’, uses natural language processing to deliver natural human-like responses to customers, instantly, 24/7.
 It’s always a good idea to be honest at the outset of an artificially intelligent conversation to let the user know they are speaking with a friendly insurance bot, and that at any time they can choose to speak with a human.
-The virtual agent or broker can deliver personalised responses as the conversation always picks up where it left off and the conversation engine can remember personal preferences.
+The virtual agent or broker can deliver personalised responses as the conversation always picks up where it left off and the digital assistant can remember personal preferences.
 The human handover element is important for complex issues or for those customers who prefer to speak with a human.

 What insurance companies can capture with this technology is the ability to serve a larger portion of their customers instantly, without removing the human element all together - it’s the best of both worlds.
 This is an effective way to build loyalty - customers know they don’t always have to wait for a response but they can speak to a human if they so wish.
 The human agent is then more freed up to better deal with those complex issues when they do arise, again delivering a better customer experience and improving customer retention.